adamjkozak/rclick-to-image/README.md

 # Right Click to Image

-This Chrome extension sends highlighted text to OpenAI's GPT-Image-1 image generation API and displays the resulting image in a new window.
+This Chrome extension sends highlighted text to OpenAI's DALL-E 3 image generation API and displays the resulting image in a new window.
 The image is saved automatically to your Downloads folder.